 Each unit you study throughout your degree will see you studying in a small “class” called a learning group, facilitated by an eLA.
 These small groups allow you to explore concepts with your peers and eLAs without getting lost in a crowd.

 The Student Portal is a one-stop-shop for information and support on the learning journey.
 You can check your course details, grab study resources or complete an orientation to learn more about how online study works.

 Collaborate sessions are one of the tools we use to deliver online learning.
-It’s a web conferencing tool with live chat, audio and video that allows you to interact with eLAs, SLOs and fellow students during live presentations.
+It’s a web conferencing tool with live chat, audio and video that allows you to interact with eLAs, Student Advisors and fellow students during live presentations.

 There are three teaching periods, sometimes referred to as TPs, which run all year round, allowing you to complete your studies with lots of flexibility.